AllJoyn-Cordova/cordova-chat-alljoyn/README.md

 Next, one can build and run this app using the custom Cordova scripts.

-For the app to work, you need to have an AllJoyn router and a chat service running in the same network.

-Perhaps easiest option is to download https://allseenalliance.org/releases/alljoyn/14.06.00/alljoyn-14.06.00a-win7x64vs2012-sdk.zip and run the binary from alljoyn-14.06.00a-win7x64vs2012-sdk-dbg/cpp/bin/samples/chat.exe on the same machine on which you run this Cordova chat app.
+For the app to work, you need to have an AllJoyn router running in the same network.
+Windows 10 preview includes a windows service you can enable to act as an AllJoyn router.
+Another option is to download https://allseenalliance.org/releases/alljoyn/14.06.00/alljoyn-14.06.00a-win7x64vs2012-sdk.zip and run the binary from alljoyn-14.06.00a-win7x64vs2012-sdk-dbg/cpp/bin/samples/chat.exe on the network.

 ```
 // Navigate to the folder to which you cloned this app